guillaumegaluz/oyster-swap/src/components/tutorial/markdown/intro.md

 ## Getting started

-To help you explore and understand the codebase we've made this tutorial as interactive as possible.
+To help you explore and understand the codebase we've made this tutorial as engaging as possible.

-We commented some parts of the code and right now the app is not functional.
-We'll point you to the places where we've made those changes and we'll help make the necessary fixes to make the app work again.
+We commented/altered some critical parts of the code and right now the app is not functional.
+We'll point you to the places where we've made those changes and we'll help make the necessary changes to make the app work again.

 Throughout the tutorial you will see alerts like this one below.
 It will tell you what to do and - if you are stuck and want the answer - you can always expand it to see the answer.
 Try it out: